eclipse-archived/ceylon-lang.org/blog/2013-07-25-progress-report.md

-We can use a metamodel to obtain the name and annotations of a declaration, or to query a type for members by their type, parameter types, annotations, etc.
+We can use a metamodel to obtain the name and annotations of a declaration, or to query a type for members by their return type, parameter types, annotations, etc.

 It's taking us a bit of work to get the metamodel just right, and that's the main thing that has been holding